FedOBD: Opportunistic Block Dropout for Efficiently Training Large-scale Neural Networks through Federated Learning: Experimental Evaluation

-\paragraph{Other Hyperparameters.} 100 rounds and 5 local epochs are used in all combinations of algorithms and tasks for fair comparison.
-In addition,~\methodname{} uses 10 epochs in the second stage.
-Initial learning rates of 0.1 and 0.01 are used in image and sentiment classification tasks respectively and adjusted by Cosine Annealing learning rate strategy~\cite{loshchilov2016sgdr}.
-The batch size is set to 64.
-FedPAQ uses 255 quantization levels.
-FedDropoutAvg, SMAFD and ~\methodname{} use a dropout rate of 0.3.~\methodname{} uses a quantization weight $\beta$ of 0.001 in CIFAR-10/CIFAR-100 tasks and 0.0001 for IMDB.
+\paragraph{Other hyperparameters.} 100 rounds and 5 local epochs were used in all combinations of algorithms and tasks for fair comparison.
+In addition,~\methodname{} used 10 epochs in the second stage.
+Initial learning rates of 0.1 and 0.01 were used in image and sentiment classification tasks respectively and adjusted by Cosine Annealing learning rate strategy~\cite{loshchilov2016sgdr}.
+The batch size was set to 64.
+FedPAQ used 255 quantization levels.
+FedDropoutAvg, SMAFD and~\methodname{} used a dropout rate of 0.3.~\methodname{} used a quantization weight $\relativeweight$ of 0.001 in CIFAR-10/CIFAR-100 tasks and 0.0001 for IMDB.

-\subsection{Results And Discussion}
+\subsection{Results and Discussion}